Carpal Tunnel Syndrome

 1. Numbness & Tingling

-• Numbness or a "pins and needles" sensation in the thumb, index, middle, and part of the ring finger.
+• Pins and needles in the thumb, index finger, middle finger, and part of the ring finger.

-• Pain or discomfort in the wrist, hand, or fingers, which may extend to the forearm.
+• Pain in the wrist, palm, fingers, or forearm.

-• Difficulty with tasks like opening jars, buttoning clothes, or holding onto a phone or pen.
+• Trouble opening jars, buttoning clothes, or holding small objects

 4. Decreased Coordination